Header Deduplication Techniques

 Can edge CDNs safely strip duplicate CORS headers without breaking preflight?

-What is the recommended layer for header deduplication?
+What layer should own header deduplication?